-Click on the plus (+) sign next to 'Channel List' at the bottom of the page then fill the next page as below and click on 'Add Channel' at the bottom.
+Click on the plus (+) sign next to Channel List' at the bottom of the page then fill the next page as below and click on 'Add Channel' at the bottom.
 The filter "any" means ALL traffic.
-Select your sources in "Available Sources" and press the ">>" to add them to "Selected Sources"
+Select your sources in "Available Sources" and press the ">>" to add them to "Selected Sources."
+Click on "Add Channel"

+Channel name TOTAL_TRAFFIC

+Colour: Enter new value #abcdef or Select a colour from \$

+Sign: + + + • Order: 1 +

+Filter: any

+Sources: Available Sources Selected Sources << >> rtr1 << >> rtr2

+Cancel Add Channel

-Add another channel by clicking the plus sign as before next to 'Channel List'.
+Channel name pc2 Add another channel by clicking the plus sign as before next to Colour: Enter new value #FF0033 or Select a colour from \$ \$ 'Channel List'.
 Fill the details as shown on the left.
-Replace pc2 with a pc number that is NOT receiving flows in your group!
+Replace pc2 with a pc number in your group that is Sign: + Order: 2 not yours.
 Also, replace the IP address in the Filter to match the IP of the PC in question.

-With this, we will track how much HTTP traffic is going to that PC.
-That is how much is actually being downloaded.
-In a HTTP download, source traffic is from port 80 always

-Ensure you change the color.
-You can use the color picker or enter the value shown in this example

-Select the two routers as the source then click add channel
+Filter: src port 80 and dst host 10.10.1.2 1, With this, we will track how much HTTP traffic is going to that PC.
+That is how much is actually being Available Sources ò Selected Sources downloaded.
+In a HTTP download, source traffic is from port 80 always Sources: << >> rtr1 rtr2 Ensure you change the color.
+You can use the color picker or enter the value shown in this example Cancel Add Channel Select your group's routers as the source then click add channel